daniellegb/Portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
-Here you can find some codes and solutions that I wrote as an objective of ongoing study.
+Here you can find some codes and solutions that I wrote on my ongoing study.

 ## Some Apps: